-For most Veterans, entry into the VA health care system begins by applying for enrollment.
-Veterans can now apply and submit their application for enrollment (VA Form 1010EZ), online at www.1010ez.med.va.gov/sec/vha/1010ez/.
+For most Veterans, entry into VA health care system begins by applying for enrollment.
+Veterans can now apply and submit their application for enrollment (VA Form 1010EZ), online at http://www.1010ez.med.va.gov/sec/vha/1010ez/.
 If assistance is needed while completing the on-line enrollment form, an online chat representative is available to answer questions Monday – Friday between 8 a.m. and 8 pm EST. Veterans can also enroll by calling 1-877-222-VETS (8387) Monday through Friday, 8 a.m. to 8 p.m.
-Eastern time, or at any VA health care facility or VA regional benefits office.
+ESTS, or at any VA health care facility or VA regional office.
 Once enrolled, Veterans can receive health care at VA health care facilities anywhere in the country.

 The following four categories of Veterans are not required to enroll, but are urged to do so to permit better planning of health resources:

 During enrollment, each Veteran is assigned to a priority group.
 VA uses priority groups to balance demand for VA health care enrollment with resources.
 Changes in available resources may reduce the number of priority groups VA can enroll.
 If this occurs, VA will publicize the changes and notify affected enrollees.
 A description of priority groups follows:

 Group 1: Veterans with service-connected disabilities rated 50 percent or more and/or Veterans determined by VA to be unemployable due to service-connected conditions.